sz7li/reddits-project/README.md

 # reddits-project
-An analysis of trending keywords on /r/uwaterloo
+An analysis of trending keywords on /r/uwaterloo over the past 10 years

 The project is structured as follows: